How to set up a family office in Singapore

 1. A Big-4 firm or Big-4-trained boutique (KPMG, EY, PwC, Deloitte; or smaller specialists) — drives the 13O/13U application and tax structuring.

 2. A SG law firm — handles incorporation, MAS submission, employment-pass support.
-Rajah & Tann, Allen & Gledhill, Drew & Napier all have active family-office practices.
+Rajah & Tann, Allen & Gledhill, Drew & Napier, WongPartnership all have active family-office practices.

 3. A corporate services provider — registered office, company secretary, ACRA filings.
 Tricor, Vistra, Hawksford are common.